sp4/T430-BIOS-macOS/README.md

 Currently running https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore on a T430  mostliy unmodified.

 We have observed that W530.rom and T530.rom do not need this patch.

+Cautionary Notes:

+1. This breaks TXT (trusted execution) but that is supposed to be disabled anyway (by disabling the Security Chip).
+2. You may stumble on an unknown case that bricks your hack.